The-Scripters-Guild/ForgeWiki/knowledge/scripting/guides-and-info/restore-player-shield-instantly.md

 To use this method, you must declare, apply and remove a trait set:

-* Use the `Declare Trait Set` node to create a set containing the shield recharge trait.
+* Use the `Declare Player Trait Set` node to create a set containing the shield recharge trait.
 * Use the `Apply Player Trait Set` node (or its variants) to apply the set to a player.
 * Use the `Remove Player Trait Set` node to remove the trait once the regeneration has finished.